donti17/FMX-Compatibility/README.md

 > While pirated games *will usually* run the same, this repo is made for people to see which legally dumped games and homebrew will run and therefore does not support or endorse piracy in any way.

 ## Game Compatibility List
-Compatibility reports are categorized as follows:
+Compatibility reports are categorised as follows:

 | Status | Meaning |
 |--------|---------|